-Referenced above, so-called “Big Law” firms are some of the largest firms in the world.
+So-called “Big Law” firms are some of the largest firms in the world.
 They typically represent corporations and wealthy individuals in litigation, transactional, or tax matters.
-Further, Big Law firms are known for high compensation, high stress, and long hours.
+Big Law firms are known for high compensation, high stress, and long hours.
 To get a sampling of Big Law firms, you can view the 100 most prestigious Big Law firms in America by clicking here.

 It is useful to look at median salaries for graduating law students who enter Big Law.
 The National Association for Law Placement (“NALP”) provides a consolidated summary of full-time long-term salaries of law school graduates from the class of 2017.
-For law firms with 501 or more attorneys (Big Law firms), the median full-time long-term salary is $180,000, with a mean salary of $171,628.
+For law firms with more than 500 attorneys (Big Law firms), the median full-time long-term salary is $180,000, with a mean salary of $171,628.

 B. Mid Law and Small Law

-These firms often offer more hands-on work than at a Big Law firm and may take on similar clients to Big Law firms.
+These firms often offer more hands-on work than a Big Law firm and may take on similar clients to Big Law firms.
 They often offer a more positive work environment and more work-life balance.
 That said, these jobs are as difficult (or even more difficult) to obtain than Big Law positions.
-Contrary to Big Law, smaller firms don’t recruit on campus, so law students have to hustle to obtain these jobs.
+Unlike Big Law firms, smaller firms don’t recruit on campus, so law students have to hustle to obtain these jobs.

 C. Solo Practitioner